armagans/PolishNotationSolver/README.md

 # PolishNotationSolver
-A C++ project that computes mathematical expressions given in Polish notation(with paranthesis).
+A C++ project that computes mathematical expressions given in Polish notation(with parenthesis).

 Parses numerical values as doubles.